Academic literature on the topic 'Low birth weight infant'

 2

 World Health Organization.
 Regional Office for South-East Asia., ed.
 Multicentre study on low birth weight and infant mortality in India, Nepal, and Sri Lanka.
-New Delhi: World Health Organization, Regional Office for South-East Asia, 1994.
+World Health Organization, Regional Office for South-East Asia, 1994.

 Find full text